gdmnl/Spectral-GNN-Benchmark/README.md

 Core codes for spectral GNNs following the PyTorch Geometric structure.

 ### `log`
 Log files for saving the results.
-Ignored by git.
+For experiment and ignored by git.

 ### `data`
-Ignored by git.
+PyG dataset path.
+For experiment and ignored by git.
 Link to:
 - `/Resource/dataset/PyG/` on Dell7920
 - `/share/data/dataset/PyG/` on triangle-001